NIEM/NIEM.github.io/model/concepts/facet/modeling/index.md

 ## Basics

-Facet declarations follow a similar pattern:
+Facets do not exist independently.
+They are defined as part of the simple type that they constrain.

-- A simple type is declared with a name, definition, base type, and one or more facet declarations.
+- Each facet will have a kind.
-- Each facet declaration specifies a facet kind, a value, and a definition.
+- Each facet will have a value.

-Keep in mind that overly-restrictive facets limit reusability, particularly in NIEM release schemas.
-Facets that restrict a string to the number of characters allowed in a corresponding database field, for example, may limit other users with different systems.
+- Enumeration facets must have a definition.

-## Facet
+{: .example}

-### Kind
+- A simple type that defines month codes will declare 12 facets:

-- The kind of facet must be chosen from a valid set of values.
-See the [full list](.#kinds-of-facets).
+- The facet kinds will each be "enumeration".
-- Most XML Schema facets have translations for JSON Schema.
+- The facet values will be "JAN", "FEB", "MAR", etc.

-## Simple Type
+- The facet definitions will be "January", "February", "March", etc.

-For the simple type that contains the facet, the following applies:
+{: .tip}

-### Name
+> Keep in mind that overly-restrictive facets limit reusability, particularly in NIEM release schemas.
+For example, facets that restrict a string to the number of characters allowed in a corresponding database field may limit other users with different systems.

-- The name of a type with enumerations must end with "CodeSimpleType".
+## Simple type names

-- All other faceted types must have names that end with with "SimpleType".
+For any simple type that declares a facet...

-### Base type
+- If the type contains enumerations, the name of the type must end with `CodeSimpleType`.

-- The base type is the type to be constrained by the facets.
-This is typically a string or numeric type.
+- All other simple types must have names that end with with `SimpleType`.